How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 The final method to prevent your parents from giving away money is to assign them a monthly budget.

 Some parents are unable to give themselves a budget or have never tried.
-They are more likely to splurge and make unnecessary purchases with no regulation of how they spend their money alone.
+They are more likely to splurge and make unnecessary purchases without regulation of how they spend their money.

 With a budget, they can see exactly how much they can spend in a month, preventing them from going overboard.